vladimir-ivanov/react-offline-test/README.md

 ## TLDR

-* This README describes the test - read it
+* This README describes the test - read it now
 * **Everything** you need to know is in this readme
 * Definitely read the 'What are you looking for in the solution?' bit